 Despite any time-saving efforts on the part of the cast and crew, the motto on any set is, “Hurry up and wait,” but it doesn’t come from mere idleness.
 Just after the clapboard was clapped and the take was announced, “Scene 22, take 3,” a light blew.
 The already dim church became murkier, and there was a scramble to find a replacement bulb, while the actors had to cool their heels, remaining in the pew while waiting it out.
 Finally the light was back on, and everyone was ready to shoot take 4.

-The church scene called for Myrna to meet up with her friend and mentor, Holland Hollis, played by Candis Cayne, who made a splash a few years ago playing Carmelita on ABC’s prime time drama Dirty Sexy Money (the role made her the first transgender actress to play a recurring transgender role on network television).
+The church scene called for Myrna to meet up with her friend and mentor, Holland Hollis, played by Candis Cayne, who made a splash a few years ago playing Carmelita on ABC’s prime time drama Dirty Sexy Money (the role made her the first transgender actress to play a recurring transgender role on network television) and has had a recurring role on the Sherlock Holmes-inspired series Elementary on CBS.

 “My agent called me and said there’s a pilot and they would love you to do it,” explained Candis.
 “I thought, it’ll be fun.
 I liked the script.
 It was funny.
 My character, Holland, was fun and yet deep.
 It looked like a cool thing.
 She transitioned a little early on and she had her party years, and now she’s responsible, a teacher, and a mentor to Myrna.
 Of course she still has her issues and stuff like that…and it’d be a fun character to unravel.”